Sienna Miller Swears By This At-Home Beauty Treatment – And It’s 20% Off In The Early Black Friday Sale

 What is the Lyma Laser?

-Lyma has made a name for itself for producing high performance at-home beauty tech, but it was an all-in-one industry-shaking supplement that the homegrown British brand first launched to market with.
-The brand continued the trend, by creating a revolutionary inclusive skin treatment for at home use: the Lyma Laser.
+Lyma has made a name for itself by producing high performance at-home beauty tech, but it was an all-in-one industry-shaking supplement that the homegrown British brand first launched to market with.
+The brand continued the trend, by creating a revolutionary inclusive skin treatment for at-home use: the Lyma Laser.

 Developed for the medical industry, it is known to be the world's most powerful at-home beauty device, which uses the power of low-level-laser technology (LLLT) to target the deepest layers of skin fat and muscle tissue in order to deliver transformative results, from reducing the appearance of fine lines and wrinkles, to banishing pigmentation, blemishes and redness.

 Another benefit associated with consistent use of the Lyma Laser is tightening sagging skin.
 Plastic surgeon, Dr Graeme E. Glass PhD, explains, 'the LYMA Laser PRO can help lift, sculpt, and tighten the skin by reinforcing the extracellular matrix, empowering the skin to regain youthful elasticity.'
-The LYMA Laser PRO, £4,995, is the newest laser technology to join the brand's at-home beauty tech portfolio.
+The LYMA Laser PRO, £4,995, is the newest laser technology to join the brand's at-home beauty tech portfolio and is larger than the original, making it ideal for full body treatments.

 Unlike other laser technology on the market, which isn't always recommended for deep skin tones due to concerns over risks of scarring, the inclusive device can be used on black and brown skin tones as the Lyma Laser doesn’t rely on damaging skin in order to renew it.
 Refreshingly, it is safe to use on all skin types and tones.